alanszp/kb-technology/guides/node.js.md

 ## Coding Style

-  We use a Sublime linter plugin with a [.jshintrc](../templates/node.js/.jshintrc) file, you can check the ECMA 5 features available in node [here](https://github.com/joyent/node/wiki/ECMA-5-Mozilla-Features-Implemented-in-V8)
+  We use a Sublime linter plugin with a [.jshintrc](../templates/node.js/.jshintrc) file also you can check the ECMA 5 features available in node [here](https://github.com/joyent/node/wiki/ECMA-5-Mozilla-Features-Implemented-in-V8)

 ## Mini Guides